-Next, we draw recursively each non-empty partial tree T_k with A_k as its desirable aspect ratio.
+Next we draw recursively each nonempty partial tree T_k with A_k as its desirable aspect ratio, where the value of A_k is the one computed in the previous step.
 The base case for the recursion happens when T_k contains exactly one node, in which case, the drawing of T_k is simply the one consisting of exactly one node.